Devon Air Ambulance

 The Devon Air Ambulance Trust (DAAT) is a charity providing emergency medical services through the provision of two helicopter-based air ambulances and two critical care cars, which cover the county of Devon in South West England.

-The helicopters and cars are owned and operated by the charity, which raises money from public donations and its charity shops around £10.4million every year.
+The helicopters and cars are owned and operated by the charity, which raises money from public donations and its charity shops.

 History

 DAAT was formed by Ann Thomas, in memory of her son, 18-year-old Ceri Thomas, who was fatally injured in a road traffic collision in 1986.

 At hospital, his mother learned that the quicker a patient receives hospital treatment, the greater that patient's chances of survival.
 Subsequently, she started a campaign to launch an air ambulance service for Devon.

 The service went into operation on 27 August 1992, covering the entirety of the county of Devon, including the rural and inaccessible moors of Exmoor and Dartmoor.
 The charity currently operates two helicopters, and can reach 50 per cent of locations in Devon within five minutes of taking to the air, with remaining locations accessible within 20 minutes.